 Concurrently with entering into the Purchase Agreement, we also entered into the Registration Rights Agreement, in which we agreed to file one or more registration statements as permissible and necessary to register under the Securities Act, the sale of the shares of our common stock that have been and may be issued to Aspire Capital under the Purchase Agreement.
-These shares are being registered pursuant to this prospectus.
+This registration statement is being registered pursuant to the Registration Rights Agreement.